syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.MVC/items.md

 ### ComboBox

-You can render a ComboBox item, by setting the [Type](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonItem.html#Syncfusion_EJ2_Ribbon_RibbonItem_Type) property to `ComboBox`.
-You can further customize the ComboBox item through [RibbonComboBoxSettings](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonComboBoxSettings.html) which provides options such as `AllowFiltering`, `AutoFill`, `Index`, `SortOrder` and more.
+By setting the [Type](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonItem.html#Syncfusion_EJ2_Ribbon_RibbonItem_Type) property to `ComboBox` you can render a ComboBox item.
+You can also customize the ComboBox item through [RibbonComboBoxSettings](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonComboBoxSettings.html) which provides options such as `AllowFiltering`, `AutoFill`, `Index`, `SortOrder` and more.

 #### Filtering

-You can make use of [AllowFiltering](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonComboBoxSettings.html#Syncfusion_EJ2_Ribbon_RibbonComboBoxSettings_AllowFiltering) property which provides built-in support for filtering data items.
-As soon as you start typing characters in the control, the filter operation initiates automatically.
+The [AllowFiltering](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonComboBoxSettings.html#Syncfusion_EJ2_Ribbon_RibbonComboBoxSettings_AllowFiltering) property provides built-in support for filtering data items.
+The filtering operation is initiated automatically, as soon as you start typing characters.
 If no match is found, the value of the `noRecordsTemplate` property will be displayed.
 By default the value is `false`.

 {% tabs %}
 {% highlight c# tabtitle="Index.cshtml" %}